 For Service of the Writ

-The Writ must be taken to the Scott County Sheriff’s Office Civil Unit located at the SW entrance of the Law Enforcement Center at 301 South Fuller Street in Shakopee.
+The Certified Writ and Court Action must be taken to the Scott County Sheriff’s Office Civil Unit for service.
+The Sheriff's Office is located at the SW entrance of the Law Enforcement Center at 301 South Fuller Street in Shakopee.
 The Writ is only valid for 30 days so the plaintiff should not delay bringing it to the Sheriff.
 A deputy will serve the Writ on the defendants if they are home, or it will be posted on the door of the premises.
 In either case, the defendants will be provided with a 24-hour notice advising that the Sheriff can remove the defendant 24 hours after the Writ is served or posted.

 If the defendant fails to vacate the premises, the plaintiff must contact the Civil Unit at 952-496-8320 to schedule an eviction.
 If the defendant cannot be found on site or if there is no person on the premises, the Sheriff can enter by breaking in if necessary.